jayprachaya/jayprachaya/README.md

 ### Hi there 👋
+I'm Prachaya Khomduean,
+📖who is studying in an undergraduate program of Health Data Science at King Mongkut's University of Technology Thonburi (KMUTT) and HRH Princess Chulabhorn College of Medical Science (PCCMS).
+Bangkok , Thailand.

+☎ Contact me at e-mail: prachaya.1710@mail.kmutt.ac.th

+🖥 What I'm interested in:
+Natural Language Processing in gene entity recognition 🧬 Medical image classification and detection
+...

 <!--
 **jayprachaya/jayprachaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.